Berkshire Flyer: Development

+In April 2022, Amtrak announced that the first trip would depart on July 8.
+Tickets went up for sale on May 25, starting at $45 one way.
 Service began as announced on July 8, 2022, with train 1235 departing on-time from Penn Station.
 Several local and state officials were aboard the first train, while others greeted it in Pittsfield.
 The season ended with a southbound trip on September 5, running on Labor Day instead of Sunday.

+The 2022 season saw nine total Berkshire Flyer round trips, carrying 401 passengers northbound to Pittsfield and 418 riders southbound.
 Feedback on the route was positive, though many passengers desired the option to spend more time in Pittsfield, saying the limited schedule was inconvenient.
-Supporters hope the schedule can be expanded for the 2023 season.
+Supporters hoped the schedule could be expanded for the 2023 season.